Right up to date cantopop wise a nice song by G.E.M. Tang.

 Its hilarious and stupid, like many other HK comedies of the period.
 The comedy is goofy and slapstick and at times highly inventive.
 At times the horror is quite frightening though others utter cheese.
 A bit genre-bending then.
 Great stuff.

-Creative Commons License This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.